Yago/yago.github.io/content/blog/performance-tips.md

 [![Result of picture tag](/img/small/perf-picture.jpg)](/img/larges/perf-picture.jpg)

 ## Tips 2 : CSS/JS Optimisation
 One of the first  advice that gave me PageSpeed is to reduce the amount of render-bocking stylesheets and scripts.
-Because of my minimalist design, my stylesheets shouldn't be heavy, but I use a custom font… So, I choose to load asynchronously the font file, because it's not essential for rendering the page and because it represents 90% of the total CSS weight of my site.
+Because of my minimalist design, my stylesheets shouldn't be heavy, but I use a custom font… So, **I choose to load asynchronously the font file**, because it's not essential for rendering the page and because it represents 90% of the total CSS weight of my site.
 I can do that in many different ways, but I choose the [LoadCSS](https://github.com/filamentgroup/loadCSS) library.

 In your `<head>`